Kamal-Singh22/Check-for-Balanced-Brackets/README.md

 For every closing bracket, it checks if it matches the top of the stack.

-If everything matches and the stack is empty at the end, it is balanced.
+If everything matches and the stack is empty at the end, it is balanced......